apache/nuttx/boards/README.txt

 Board-Specific Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This directory contains the board support for logic for all boards supported by NuttX.
-This directory is retained in a separate repository and is a Sub- Module of NuttX and will appear as nuttx/boards when the NuttX repository is cloned.
+This directory contains the board support logic for all boards supported by NuttX.

 The nuttx/boards directory is a part of the internal OS.
 It should contain only OS bring-up logic and driver initialization logic.
 THERE SHOULD BE NO